UBC-MDS/HealthScienceCalculator/README.md

 ### Running the Tests

-Once the prerequisites are installed, navigate to the root directory of the project (where pytest is located, and run the following command in your terminal:
+Once the prerequisites are installed, navigate to the root directory of the project (where pytest is located), and run the following command in your terminal:

 ```bash
 pytest